Our top pick for

 TTM: trailing 12 months

-There are currently 539,509 Avinger shares held short by investors – that's known as Avinger's "short interest".
-This figure is 78.3% down from 2.5 million last month.
+There are currently 2.0 million Avinger shares held short by investors – that's known as Avinger's "short interest".
+This figure is 76.2% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Avinger shares can be evaluated.